ceurws/ceur-make-ui/README.md

 Following steps are essential before the software is completely running on your web browser using apache server:
 + Extract the output.zip folder from the path: ceur-make-ui/CEURMakeGUI/index/output.zip
-+ Changing path in Makefile.vars to the path of SAXON-HE 9 as located in ceur-make-ui/CEURMakeGUI/index/saxon/saxon9he.jar
++ Extract the saxon folder from the path: ceur-make-ui/CEURMakeGUI/index/saxon.zip.
+Then Change the path in Makefile.vars to the path of SAXON-HE 9 as located in ceur-make-ui/CEURMakeGUI/index/saxon/saxon9he.jar
 + In order for CEUR Make and CEUR Make GUI to be able to write files on server, you should own everything in htdocs/www folder.
 Please follow sample [link](http://constant.co.za/fix-permissions-on-xampp-osx/) for Mac OSX.
 + In order for you as a user who is owning everything at htdocs/www, you should grant sudo access to yourself, One way to do this is to give yourself root level rights using the following terminal level command: superuser ALL=(ALL) NOPASSWD:ALL .
 Possilble alternatives could be to grant sudo to php scripts or particular commands.